Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 You have probably noticed that many of these foods on this list are not the best for the general population either.
 Avoiding trans, or hydrogenated fats and processed vegetable oils is important for anyone, but it’s particularly critical during your pregnancy.

 According to a 2014 study published in the American Journal of Clinical Nutrition, trans fats can affect fetal growth (16).
-Trans fats can increase the bad cholesterol levels of pregnant women and higher trans fat intake can also increase the weight of the baby that may negatively affect both pregnancy and labor.
+Trans fats can increase the bad cholesterol levels of pregnant women and higher trans-fat intake can also increase the weight of the baby which may negatively affect both pregnancy and labor.

 healthy fats